Nathan-Huffman/lightsabers-datapack/about.md

 For our team's first hackathon, we wanted to develop a fun project for a game we have enjoyed playing since our childhood.
 We wanted to see what we could do with Microsoft's new API.
 As developers that were inspired by the original Minecraft our goal with this project is to pass on our passion for STEM to the next generation.

 ## What it does
 Our project is a data pack that adds lightsabers and force powers to Minecraft.
+Lightsabers can be obtained through crafting or dropped in dungeon chests.
 * red lightsabers added to nether fortress chests loot table
 * green lightsabers added to simple dungeon chests loot table
 * blue lightsabers added to simple dungeon chests loot table